ni/measurement-plugin-converter-python/docs/HLD/ni_measurement_plugin_converter_hld.md

 ### CLI Inputs

-- The display name is used in the service configuration file.
-The service configuration file is named `<display_name>.serviceconfig`.
+- The display name will be used in the service configuration file.
+The service configuration file will be named in the format `<display_name>.serviceconfig`.
 - The inputted file directory will be validated and raised error if there is no such file.
 - The measurement function will be validated and an error will be raised if the measurement function is not available in the measurement file.
 - The output directory will be created if it does not exist.